 He was Australian of the Year in 2004 and Australian Father of the Year in 2005.
 He is also an Australian Living Treasure.

-He has been an AVJennings ambassador for six years and we couldn’t be happier to have him on our team.
+As AVJennings ambassador since 2011, we couldn’t be happier to have Steve on our team.